 History of Vikramgad Fort

 Vikramgad is a tiny hamlet in Maharashtra’s Thane District, located on the Manor-Jawhar Road.
 It’s only 80 miles from Mumbai, making it a great weekend retreat.
-Vikramgad is a natural retreat where more than 200 varieties of trees, flowers, and shrubs may be found.
+Vikramgad is a natural retreat with more than 200 varieties of trees, flowers, and shrubs.

 Vikramgad Fort was built during the 17th century by the Maratha warrior king Shivaji.
 The fort is situated on a hill known as Gavilgad in the Palghar district of Maharashtra, India.
 It was built to keep a check on the Koli tribes and to protect the nearby regions.
 The fort played a significant role in the 17th- and 18th-century Maratha wars and was used as a strategic military base by the Maratha army.